eLearning

 It’s ridiculous to base training on assumptions that anybody could have off of these groups.
 Training based on generations is absurd if you consider more important aspects that might influence how people prefer to be trained.

 An excellent example would be building a software training solution for employees.
-It would be an inferior needs analysis if you made decisions based on most employees being millennials or Gen-Z. Many people like to assume that these generations are digitally savvy because they’re digital natives, so they must know how to use all technology.
+It would be an inferior needs analysis if you made decisions based on the majority of employees being millennials or Gen Z. Many people like to assume that these generations are digitally savvy because they’re digital natives, so they must know how to use all technology.

 It’s untrue that any specific age group is more or less capable of technology and knowledgeable about using company software than any other age group.
 Just because you know how to make a video on TikTok doesn’t mean you know how to use the poorly designed ERP system.